donejs/donejs/docs/place-my-order.md

 View the demo page at [http://localhost:8080/src/restaurant/list/list.html](http://localhost:8080/src/restaurant/list/list.html) .

-## Setup automated tests and continuous integration (CI)
+## Automated tests and continuous integration

 In this chapter we will automate running the tests so that they can be used in a [continuous integration]() environment.
 We will use [TravisCI](https://travis-ci.org/) as the CI server.

-### Creating a global test page
+### Using the global test page

 We already worked with an individual component test page in [src/restaurant/list/test.html](http://localhost:8080/src/restaurant/list/test.html) but we also have a global test page available at [src/test.html](http://localhost:8080/src/test.html).
-All tests are being loaded in `src/test.js`.
-Since we do not tests our models at the moment, let's remove the `import 'src/models/test'` part so that it looks like this:
+All tests are being loaded in `src/test/test.js`.
+Since we do not tests our models at the moment, let's remove the `import 'src/models/test'` part so that `src/test/test.js` looks like this:

 ```js
 import QUnit from 'steal-qunit';